projectxbeam/xbeam/README.md

 Already downloaded songs can be imported with a few clicks and, assuming you have a license for a song database, you can easily access it and import new songs.

 ## Installation
-> To run XBeam, you must have [Java Runtime Environment 8](https://java.com/de/download/) or higher installed.

-First download the [latest release](https://github.com/projectxbeam/xbeam/releases) and execute it.
+First download the [latest release](https://github.com/projectxbeam/xbeam/releases) and install it.
-The installer will open and guide you through the installation.
-After it is finished you may have to download some extensions.

-However, they should be downloaded automatically the first time you start XBeam, but can also be downloaded from the console.

 After everything is done and you have initialized the program you are [ready to start](#getting-started).

 ## Contribute